VrushaliTandel/AI-Incident-Management/README.md

 - Uses the **Web Speech Synthesis API** (browser-native)

 ### 🌍 Supported Languages (auto-detected)
-English, Spanish, French, German, Italian, Portuguese, Arabic, Chinese, Japanese, Korean, Hindi, Russian — and any other language supported by your browser's Speech API.
+English, Hindi, French, German, Italian, Portuguese, Arabic, Chinese, Japanese, Korean, Hindi, Russian — and any other language supported by your browser's Speech API.

 ### How Multilingual Works
-1. User types or speaks in their language (e.g., Spanish)
+1. User types or speaks in their language (e.g., Hindi)
 2. The AI detects the language from the query text
 3. LLM prompts include an instruction: *"Respond in the same language as the user's query"*
 4. All AI responses (L1/L2/L3) are returned in the same language